Porsche Tapiro: History

 The Porsche Tapiro was introduced to the world at the 1970 Turin Auto Show, in Turin, Italy.
-The car subsequently made its US debut at the 5th Annual Los Angeles Imported Automobile and Sports Car Show in 1971.
+The car made its US debut at the 5th Annual Los Angeles Imported Automobile and Sports Car Show in 1971.

 In 1972, the car was sold to a Spanish industrialist who used it as his daily driver.
 The car was mostly destroyed after it caught fire.
 Most sources say the cause of the fire was a group of labor activists protesting its owner's labor policies, who planted a bomb under the Tapiro.
 The bomb exploded, burning the car but not destroying the chassis.
 Other sources say the car was involved in an accident and caught fire that way.
-The burnt shell was repurchased by Italdesign and is now on display in its Giugiaro Museum.
+The burnt shell was repurchased by the engineering and design company Italdesign, and was on display in its Giugiaro Museum until 2020.

-Legacy

-The design of the car's body would later inspire the DMC DeLorean in 1981.